The history of Leeds station

 Today’s Leeds station is a historical combination of the former Wellington and Leeds New stations.

-Leeds began its relationship with the railway in 1758, when parliamentary authority was granted for a wooden wagon-way to haul coal from Middleton to Leeds.
-In the early days of railway development, six different companies developed competing lines and different stations in and around Leeds.
+Leeds’ railway history began in 1758 when permission was granted to build a wooden wagon-way to haul coal from Middleton to Leeds.
+In the early days of railway development, six different companies built competing lines and stations in and around Leeds.

 Wellington Station

-Functional in design, it had a low, three-span train shed with its station building opening onto City Square and containing refreshment rooms, waiting rooms and a booking office.
-To complement its station, the Midland Railway built the first Queens Hotel in 1863.
+The station had a functional design with a low, three-span train shed.
+And the station building opened onto City Square and included refreshment rooms, waiting rooms, and a booking office.
+To complement the station, the Midland Railway built the first Queens Hotel in 1863.

 New Station

-In 1869 the London North Western and North Eastern railways jointly opened Leeds New Station.
-On the south side of the Midland’s Wellington Station, New Station was built at a higher level and on a wider collection of arches crossing the River Aire and with a wrought iron and masonry bridge over the Leeds and Liverpool canal basin which allowed it to have a more spacious train shed than its neighbour.
+In 1869, the London North Western and North Eastern railways jointly opened Leeds New Station.
+It was built on the south side of the Midland’s Wellington Station, at a higher level and on wider arches crossing the River Aire.
+It also had a wrought iron and masonry bridge over the Leeds and Liverpool canal basin, giving it a more spacious train shed than Wellington Station.

-Thomas Prosser, the North Eastern Railway’s architect designed the station building and train shed, Thomas E Harrison as Consulting Engineer for the Joint Station Committee was responsible for the arches which supported the New Station, and do to this day.
-The vaults created a series of tunnels, each about 80 yards long, running beneath New Station and connecting with the vaults beneath Wellington, running parallel between the River Aire and the basin of the Leeds and Liverpool Canal.
+Thomas Prosser, the North Eastern Railway’s architect, designed the station building and train shed.
+Thomas E. Harrison, the Consulting Engineer for the Joint Station Committee, was responsible for the arches that supported the New Station, which still stand today.
+The vaults created a series of tunnels, each about 80 yards long, running beneath New Station and connecting with the vaults beneath Wellington Station.
+These tunnels ran parallel between the River Aire and the Leeds and Liverpool Canal basin.

-Further side vaults, running east to west, connected many of the underground arches making a railway maze.
-These arches beneath the stations soon became important to local industry for storage and business premises and are still used in this way today.
+Additional side vaults, running east to west, connected many of the underground arches, creating a railway maze.
+These arches soon became important for local industry, providing storage and business premises, and are still used for these purposes today.

 City Station

-After railway ‘grouping’ in 1923, and with increasing traffic through Leeds in this period, New and Wellington Stations were joined in 1938 to create Leeds City Station.
-Very much a station designed for its time these two stations were connected by a spacious north concourse built from modern reinforced concrete with an art deco tall panelled ceiling, square skylights, and stylish lighting pendants.
-It also directly connected the station with the rebuilt art deco LMS Queens Hotel.
+After the railway ‘grouping’ in 1923 and increasing traffic through Leeds, New and Wellington Stations were joined in 1938 to create Leeds City Station.
+The two stations were connected by a spacious north concourse made of modern reinforced concrete with an art deco ceiling, skylights, and stylish lighting.
+It also connected directly to the rebuilt art deco LMS Queens Hotel.

-Leeds City Station was completely rebuilt in 1967 when the nearby Leeds Central Station closed, and its services transferred to Leeds City Station.
-Bridges taking the railway over the Leeds and Liverpool canal were replaced, a new roof over the station was constructed and the newly created south concourse was the chief location for shops, refreshment rooms and the ticket office.
+Leeds City Station was completely rebuilt in 1967 when Leeds Central Station closed, and its services were transferred to Leeds City Station.
+Bridges over the Leeds and Liverpool canal were replaced, a new roof was constructed, and the new south concourse became the main area for shops, refreshment rooms, and the ticket office.

-Between 1999 and 2002, Leeds City Station underwent significant rebuilding and refurbishment in a programme called Leeds First.
-This project brought back into action the largely abandoned Wellington side of the station, increased the number of platforms from 12 to 17 and built a new footbridge with modern escalators and lifts.
+Between 1999 and 2002, Leeds City Station underwent significant rebuilding and refurbishment in a project called Leeds First.
+This project revitalized the mostly abandoned Wellington side of the station, increased the number of platforms from 12 to 17, and built a new footbridge with modern escalators and lifts.
 The North Concourse was also restored to its former art deco glory.

 Did you know?